holyaustin/VidGrow/README.md

 # VidGrow

 ## Description
-VidGrow is a video solution of stackoverflow  for developers who wish to get visual solutions to their codes.
+A social media hub dedicated to short video submission and live streaming.VidGrow is a video solution of stackoverflow  for developers who wish to get visual solutions to their codes.
 This make debugging easier when a developer is visually engaged with the solution provided by another developer.
 The platform is built with Lens protocols, covalent and deployed on Polygon mumbai testnet.
 This is still a yoiung project will still need time to get all features working.